PiggyAwesome/useless/README.md

-Yo mamma so fat she sat on the beach and Greenpeace threw her in.
+Yo mamma is so fat when she jumped in the air she got stuck